CyberGen49/CyberFilesRewrite/README.md

 All API responses include these values:
 * `status`: A **status code** - can be any of the following:
     * `GOOD`: The request was successful
-    * `CONTENTS_HIDDEN`: No errors were encountered, but the directory contents have been hidden from view
     * `DIRECTORY_NONEXISTENT`: The current directory doesn't exist on the server
     * `UNFINISHED`: The requested action isn't finished
     * `INVALID`: The request was invalid